Marlins make LSU switch hitter No. 6 overall pick in draft

 Berry was the No. 6 overall pick in the draft.

-The switch hitter player infield and outfield for the Tigers in 2022, hitting .370 with 15 home runs and 48 RBI.
+The switch hitter played infield and outfield for the Tigers in 2022, hitting .370 with 15 home runs and 48 RBI.

 Berry, 21, transferred to LSU after spending his freshman season at Arizona, where he hit .352 with 41 extra-base hits, including 17 home runs, and 70 RBI in 63 games.